-Madison adopted its first Landmarks Ordinance in 1971, just five years after the passage of the National Historic Preservation Act.
+Madison adopted its first Landmarks Ordinance in 1969, just three years after the passage of the National Historic Preservation Act.
 The City established its Landmarks Commission in 1971, and today recognizes 182 historic landmarks and five local historic districts.
-Madison is also home to 20 National Register Historic Districts and 119 properties listed on the National Register of Historic Places.
+Madison is also home to 28 National Register Historic Districts and 119 properties listed on the National Register of Historic Places.
 National Register properties are eligible for Federal and/or State tax credits to finance historically appropriate rehabilitation.
 Madison's landmarks and the local and National Register historic districts are shown on the Historic Resources Map.

 One of the greatest challenges for the City regarding historic and cultural resource preservation is balancing preservation with infill and redevelopment.
-Community feedback received during the Imagine Madison process indicated a general preference for accommodating more growth through infill and redevelopment over new development on the edge of the city.
-Madison will need to balance encouraging redevelopment and infill with protecting the qualities that made existing neighborhoods appealing to begin with.
-Redeveloping existing auto-oriented commercial centers and other areas identified in the Growth Priority Areas Map, Generalized Future Land Use Map, and sub-area plans will help accommodate needed growth while respecting the historic character of older neighborhoods.
+Community feedback received during the Imagine Madison process indicated a preference for increasing density in already developed areas over lower-density development on the edge of the city.
+Madison will need to find the balance between encouraging redevelopment and infill while protecting the qualities that made existing neighborhoods appealing to begin with.

 The preservation of a city's historic and cultural resources can have significant economic benefits to a community.
-Heritage tourism is a fast growing economic sector in many cities.
+Heritage tourism is a fast growing economic sector in many cities, including Madison.
 As visitors spend more money on trips and experiences, many are traveling to experience the history and culture of different cities.
-Heritage tourists often stay longer and spend more money than other tourists.
-This is a largely untapped opportunity for Madison and the sur-
+This is a largely untapped opportunity for Madison and the surrounding area.
+Promoting Native people's history in the region and the Madison area's association with Frank Lloyd Wright are a couple examples of opportunities to grow and enhance tourism.